 4.2.
-Kästner's influence on Bolzano.
+Kästner's influence on Bolzano

 Russ notes Kästner's influence on Bolzano in the following terms:

-[T]here were two authors, Wolff and Kästner, whose work, between them, dominated the century in the German-speaking regions. . . .
+[T]here were two authors, Wolff and Kästner, whose work, between them, dominated the century in the German-speaking regions. ...
 [T]hey were both committed to education and wrote highly systematic and comprehensive multivolume textbooks on mathematics that went through many editions and were very influential.
 Not surprisingly, they were both authors to whom Bolzano makes frequent reference in his early works.
-[Russ 2004, p.
-14]
+(Russ 2004, 14).

 Indeed, in Bolzano's mathematical diaries there is a note from the early 1820s, entitled "On the law of continuity."
-Bolzano's note includes a reference to paragraph 183 of Kästner's work on mechanics [Kästner 1766] and to paragraph 235 of W. J. G. Karsten's work on mechanics [Karsten 1769]; see [Bolzano 2005, p.
-63].
-The formulation of both authors ultimately relied on the notion of continuity according to which "[a] continuous quantity (continuum) is that [quantity] whose parts are all connected together in such a way that where one ceases, another immediately begins, and between the end of one and the beginning of another there is nothing that does not belong to this quantity" [Russ 2004, p.
-17]; see [Karsten 1767, p.
-209]; but only that of Karsten would be equivalent to IVT [Karsten 1769, p.
-223].
-Interestingly, as we already mentioned, in a later work Bolzano went back to discuss the notion of continuity in that paragraph of Kästner's work.
-We will analyze such a reception of the latter's ideas in Section 4.3.
+Bolzano's note includes a reference to paragraph 183 of Kästner's work on mechanics (Kästner 1766) and to paragraph 235 of W J G Karsten's work on mechanics (Karsten 1769); see Bolzano (2005, 63).
+The formulation of both authors ultimately relied on the notion of continuity according to which '[a] continuous quantity (continuum) is that [quantity] whose parts are all connected together in such a way that where one ceases, another immediately begins, and between the end of one and the beginning of another there is nothing that does not belong to this quantity (Russ 2004, 17); see Karsten (1767, 209): but only that of Karsten would be equivalent to IVT (Karsten 1769, 223).
+Interestingly, as we already mentioned, in a later work for 'immediate sucessor element' is Nachfolger.
+This, however, could not be what Kästner meant to say.
+Kästner's phrasing (note that he does not say Nachfolger outright) is sufficiently vague to allow for an interpretation where he means to speak of two terms which follow shortly one after another, though there are other terms in between.